armohamm/Platformer/README.md

 # Platformer

+This is a specification for a library, as well as a scaffolded project that should be cloned and fleshed out.
+The project should be ready for hand-off around the middle of March 2019.

 ## Preface

 The deliverable of this project is to produce a simple TypeScript library that can be used by Node.JS applications to spin up a fleet of machines, add and remove JavaScript FaaS functions to them, and perform updates and maintenance.
 Each function in the library will be empty, waiting for an implementation.